microsoft/pbiworkshops/Day After Dashboard in a Day/DataModeling.md

     ![Store sales.](./Media/StoreSales.png)

-1. Select the **Analyze this visual** button above the table visual and once complete, expand the new **Table** object in the **Performance analyzer** pane.
-We can now review our results, and determine that a **Direct query** entry is once again present.
+1. Click the **Analyze this visual** button above the table visual and when it’s done, open the new **Table** object in the **Performance analyzer** pane.
+We can now see our results, and notice that a **Direct query** entry is there again.

-    This means that Power BI was able to determine that we only a partial amount of data stored in-memory from our DimStore table and that it would need to transition our query to a DirectQuery method to satisfy our results.
+    This means that Power BI knew that we didn’t have all the data we needed in-memory from our DimStore table and that it had to use a DirectQuery method to get our results.

     ![Store sales Direct query.](./Media/StoreSalesDQ.png)

-1. **Optional:** Returning to the **SQL Server Profiler** application, we can locate the **DirectQuery end** event and review the SQL query that will be sent to our data source.
+1. **Optional:** Going back to the **SQL Server Profiler** application, we can find the **DirectQuery end** event and look at the SQL query that was sent to our data source.

     ![DirectQuery end.](./Media/DQEndEventStoreSales.png)